 1.)
 Application: Complete the California State University Graduate Application online at CSU Mentor.
 A $55.00 application fee is required at time of application.
 Please note that the Application Fee Waiver is no longer available for Master's Applications.
 If you are unable to pay with a credit card, a check can be mailed to the address indicated below.
 The Institution Code for Humboldt State University: 4345

 • An official report of your GRE General Test Scores is required.
-The verbal, quantitative and analytical sections are required.
-Note: If you have not taken the GRE Test, you only need to indicate on the application that the test date is pending.
+The verbal, quantitative and analytical sections are mandatory.

 You must contact at least one potential advisor before you submit your application to see if the advisor is taking on new students.
 Please contact them by phone, email, or (best) in person.
 Make sure that your Statement of Purpose clearly states who you want as your grad advisor at the top of the page, along with your research interests and career goals, to better determine which faculty will be the best fit, and to convince at least one faculty member that you would make an excellent graduate student.
 Check the Biological Sciences web site for the list of faculty and research areas.
 Graduate Advisors are always on the lookout for promising students, so don’t be shy about making contact.
 You should be proactive and assertive about your strengths.
 Decisions about acceptance will not be made until your completed application file has been reviewed, so these conversations with potential advisors should reveal whether you are a serious candidate for consideration!

 2.)
 THREE Letters of Recommendations: are now submitted online through CSU Mentor, Page 11.
 If you have questions regarding this step, please contact the Graduate Admissions Office, 707.826.6250.